photogabble/website/src/content/tutorials/2024-04-26-running-amazon-linux-2023-within-virtualbox-vm.md

 ssh_authorized_keys:
   - {ssh-key}
 ```
+> [!TIP]

-> ℹ️ You can read more about the `user-data` format in [user data format documentation for cloud-init](https://cloudinit.readthedocs.io/en/23.4.1/explanation/format.html).
+> You can read more about the `user-data` format in [user data format documentation for cloud-init](https://cloudinit.readthedocs.io/en/23.4.1/explanation/format.html).

 In the absence of a `network-config` file in the cloud-init configuration, Amazon Linux 2023 will default to DHCP on the first available interface.
 If you want to customise this see the [cloud-init networking config documentation](https://cloudinit.readthedocs.io/en/23.4.1/reference/network-config-format-v2.html) for details on how.